 (1) Sales with this trading partner include sales on forward contracts that are entered into for hedging purposes rather than sales characterized with the physical delivery of precious metal product.
 This sales activity has been reported within the Wholesale Sales and Ancillary Services segment.

-The following customers provided 10 percent or more of the Company's accounts receivable as of December 31, 2022.
+No single customer provided 10 percent or more of the Company's accounts receivable balances as of March 31, 2023.